Stu Vetter Basketball Camps

 • Coach Vetter has had a McDonalds All-American at all four High Schools.

-• Ranked in the USA Today’ Super Top 25 at some point of the season every year
+• Ranked in the USA Today’ Super Top 25 at some point of the season every year (since the poll began in 1982-83 season).

 • Only coach in H.S.
 Basketball history to win National Championships at 3 schools